Collection, Use and Disclosure of NRIC Number

 It is considered personal data as the individual can be identified from it, and can be used to unlock large amounts of information relating to the individual.

-Whenever possible, events registration should not collect participants’ NRIC number unless it is required to accurately establish their identity.
+Student organising activities or events should not collect participants’ NRIC number unless it is deem necessary to accurately establish their identity.
 Possible alternatives are:

 Student Handling of Personal Data